Nadezhda Ziber-Shumova

-Nadezhda Olimpievna Shumova later Ziber-Shumova (Russian: Надежда Олимпиевна Зибер-Шумова; 7 May [19 May] 1856 - 11 May 1916) was the first woman professor of biochemistry in Russia, who made a significant contribution to the formation and development of this science.
+Nadezhda Olimpievna Shumova later Ziber-Shumova (Russian: Надежда Олимпиевна Зибер-Шумова; 7 May [19 May] 1856 – 11 May 1916) was the first woman professor of biochemistry in the Russian Empire, who made a significant contribution to the formation and development of this science.

 Biography

 She was born on 7 May 1856 in Rostov.
 Her father was Olimpiy Alekseevich Shumov, and her mother was Alexandra Mikhailovna Shumova.
 The family had 8 children, and Nadezhda was the youngest.
 Later, she and her family moved to St. Petersburg where she spent her childhood and adolescence.
 After she successfully graduated from the Mariinskaya Women's Gymnasium, she entered the Vladimir Higher Women's Courses with a university style teaching to get a medical education.
 There she attended lectures of famous professors, such as Dmitri Mendeleev, Alexander Butlerov, and Andrei Famintsyn.

 Under the leadership of Alexander Butlerov, she was engaged in qualitative and quantitative analysis in a private chemical laboratory course, after which she successfully passed the exams in courses of inorganic and organic chemistry.

 Nadezhda aspired to get a higher medical education, but in Russia, this was impossible for women and, as a result, she went to Europe.
 At first she studied at the Faculty of Philosophy at the Heidelberg University, where she studied physics and chemistry.
 Then she moved to Paris, where women were allowed to study in natural science and medical subjects.
 In the College de France, Nadezhda was attending lectures on anatomy and practicing medicine.
 A few years later, her sister, Ekaterina, joined her and entered the Medical Faculty.

 In 1874, Nadezhda returned to Russia and married Nikolai Ziber, at that time an assistant professor of the Department of Political Economy and Statistics at St. Vladimir University in Kyiv.
 Also, he was one of the first advocates of Marxism in Russia.
 In 1875, after Nikolai Ziber retired, they moved to Switzerland, where Nadezhda continued to study medicine at the University of Bern.
 During her studying at the university, Ziber-Shumova already had some scientific publications.
 The university also had a research group led by Marceli Nencki, which Nadezhda joined in 1877.In 1880, she received her Doctor of Medicine degree that was based on a thesis titled 'Contributions to knowledge on yeasts' from the University of Bern.

 After her graduation, she worked for 4 years in the laboratory of Nencki, and, in 1884, Nadezhda was chosen to be an assistant in physiological chemistry at the University of Bern.
 She was the first woman at this university who got a full-time research position.
 During her work with Nencki, Ziber-Shumova wrote a total of 30 scientific papers in chemistry and biochemistry.